jonathanhungc/SearchIDAStar/Readme.txt

 File name: search.py
-This file contains the classes and logic to perform iterative deepening search to solve a 4x4 (15-tile) sliding tile puzzle.
+This file contains the classes and logic to perform iterative deepening A Star search to solve a 4x4 (15-tile) sliding tile puzzle.
 It performs iterative deepening A Star search, and has two different heuristic functions for evaluating distance: one with number of misplaced tiles and one for Manhattan Distance.
 It contains different classes to handle the nodes of the search tree, and store